Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Ordered Concrete Data Structures

 The following construction illustrates the role of the partial order on the cells of an ocds.
 There is a subclass of ocds for which this order is given by the transitive closure of the relation: $c \ll c'$ if there exists $v$ such that $(c,v) \vdash c'$.
 In fact, this forms a sub-CCC of our category of ocds.
-However, it is not closed under the following \emph{lifting} operation, which adds an unfillable cell which can therefore not enable any other cells. \begin{definition}[Stable Lifting] For any ocds $A$, let $A_\up = (C(A)_\bot, V(A), \vdash_A \cup \{(*,c_\bot)\}, E(A))$, where $C(A)_\up$ is the lifting of $A$ by adding a new least element $c_\bot$. \end{definition} Any state of $A_\up$ which contains $(c_\bot,\bullet)$ must contain all events of $E(A)$ --- i.e. the states of $A_\up$ are the states of $A$, together with one new state containing all possible events.
+However, it is not closed under the following \emph{lifting} operation, which adds an unfillable cell which can therefore not enable any other cells. \begin{defi}[Stable Lifting] For any ocds $A$, let $A_\up = (C(A)_\bot, V\!(A), \vdash_A \cup \{(*,c_\bot)\}, \allowbreak E(A))$, where $C(A)_\up$ is the lifting of $A$ by adding a new least element $c_\bot$. \end{defi} Any state of $A_\up$ which contains $(c_\bot,\bullet)$ must contain all events of $E(A)$ --- i.e. the states of $A_\up$ are the states of $A$, together with one new state containing all possible events.

-For a state $x \in D(A)$, we identify the following sets of cells (subsets of $C(A)$): \begin{itemize} \item $F(x) = \{c \in C(A)\ |\ \exists a\in V(A)_\bullet.(c,a) \in x\}$ --- the set of \emph{filled} cells of $x$. \item $En(x) = \{c \in C(A) \ |\ x \vvdash c\}$ --- the set of \emph{enabled} cells of $x$. \item $A(x) = En(x) - F(x)$ --- the set of \emph{accessible} cells of $x$. \end{itemize} If $c \in En(x)$, and $(c,a) \in E(A)_\bullet$, we write $x + (c,a)$ for the state $x \cup \{e \in E(A)_\bullet\ |\ (c,a) \leq e\}$.
+For a state $x \in D(A)$, we identify the following sets of cells (subsets of $C(A)$): \begin{itemize} \item $F(x) = \{c \in C(A)\ |\ \exists a\in V\!(A)_\bullet.(c,a) \in x\}$ --- the set of \emph{filled} cells of $x$. \item $En(x) = \{c \in C(A) \ |\ x \vvdash c\}$ --- the set of \emph{enabled} cells of $x$. \item $A(x) = En(x) - F(x)$ --- the set of \emph{accessible} cells of $x$. \end{itemize} If $c \in En(x)$, and $(c,a) \in E(A)_\bullet$, we write $x + (c,a)$ for the state $x \cup \{e \in E(A)_\bullet\ |\ (c,a) \leq e\}$.
 We will also write $x + (c,V)$ for $\bigcup_{v \in V}(x + (c,v))$.

-Say that a state $x$ is \emph{complete} every cell with a finite proof in $x$ is filled. \begin{example}Consider the ocds of \emph{lazy} natural numbers: the set of cells is $\{c_i \ |\ i \leq \omega\}$, ordered by $i$.
+Say that a state $x$ is \emph{complete} when every cell with a finite proof in $x$ is filled. \begin{exa}Consider the ocds of \emph{lazy} natural numbers: the set of cells is $\{c_i \ |\ i \leq \omega\}$, ordered by $i$.
 For each $i < \omega$, $c_i$ can be filled with either of the values $0$ or $\succ$. $c_0$ is initial and $c_{i+1}$ is enabled by $(c_i,\succ)$.